lucas-mior/stiv/README.md

 stiv - simple terminal image viewer
 -----------------------------------
-stiv is a simple terminal which uses ueberzug and imlib2.
+stiv is a simple terminal image viewer which uses ueberzug and imlib2.

 Requirements